LittleBadger/MinimalSurfaces/README.md

 ## Acknowledgements
-This is joint work with A.I.
-Bobenko and is supported by the DFG Collaborative Research Center TRR 109 “Discretization in Geometry and Dynamics.”
+This joint work with A.I.
+Bobenko is supported by the DFG Collaborative Research Center TRR 109 “Discretization in Geometry and Dynamics.”

 ## References
 [1] A.I.
 Bobenko and B. Springborn.
 "A discrete Laplace-Beltrami operator for simplicial surfaces,"	Discrete Comput.
 Geom.
 38:4 (2007) 740-756.\